ati-ince/openai-playground/README.md

 For this purpose they developed: https://chat.openai.com/chat

 The API still usefull for small talk and ask suggestions, questions etc. But not dremmy stuff, shame.
+We are using "complition" feature of davinci model via API.